nupac/nupac/.github/pull_request_template.md

 ## If submitting a stand-alone script
 - [ ] The script has a proper shebang at the top (`/usr/bin/env nu` should work in most circumstances)
 - [ ] The script has proper file permissions (Run `chmod +x` on the file before push)

+# Additional context

+*do you have some questions, need some help or anything else?*